JLChnToZ/VVMW/docs/docs/index.md

     * **Primary Audio Source (Stereo Mix / Left)**
     Sets the primary output Audio Source (outputs stereo or left channel based on source settings).
         > [!note]
-        Note: Since the Unity Built-in backend does not support multiple audio sources, setting the output source to stereo is recommended.
+        > Since the Unity Built-in backend does not support multiple audio sources, setting the output source to stereo is recommended.
     * **Fallback Player Handler**
     The backup player backend to try if playback fails under the Builtin player (default: `AVPro Module`).